 Start Your Claim

 It is a dental professional's duty to provide the best possible care to the patients visiting their practice or clinic.
-If you believe you have been a victim of dental negligence or malpractice then you are well in your right to speak to an expert solicitor for advice.
-Types of Dental negligence can include:-
+If you believe you have been a victim of dental negligence or dental malpractice then you are well within your rights to speak to an expert solicitor for advice.

 - Informed Consent